bahrus/ab-sorb/README.md

 Absorb temporary light children into the upgraded Web Components, for those who insist that web components should be 100% progressive enhancement compatible.

+In this example, [*scratch-box*](https://github.com/bahrus/scratch-box) is a fancy looking checkbox-like web component.

 ```html
 <form>
     <fieldset itemscope disabled name=tasks>